ragsns/dockeronazure/exercises/ex7/README.md

 1. Enter your Docker registry URL (e.g. docker.io, quay.io, myregistry.azurecr.io): ragsns.azurecr.io
 2. Enter your username: ragsns
 3. Enter your password:
-4. Enter your org where Draft will push images [ragsns]:
-5. Enter your top-level domain for ingress (e.g. draft.example.com): rags.tech
 Draft has been installed into your Kubernetes Cluster.
 Happy Sailing!
 ```